Parts

 Defining Parts

-Each part in Webuum is declared inside the static parts map of your component.
+Parts are declared in the static parts map of your component.
+Each key is prefixed with a $ for unambiguous reference in your component, you can also use a custom prefix if you like.
 By default, the key (e.g., $foo) is used as the part name in the DOM.
 But you can also map it to a custom name.

 static parts = {